firavoyage/blogging/projects.md

   - various content blocks
   - collapse and show more
   - by parac
+- local based
+  - static markdown files
+- sync everywhere
+  - by once
-- themes to choose
+- various themes
   - by voyage
-- local based
 - inspired by
   - notion
   - obsidian